AdobeDocs/experience-manager-cloud-service.sv-SE/help/journey-headless/developer/update-your-content.md

 <!--You should continue your AEM headless journey by next reviewing the document [How to Put It All Together - Your App and Your Content in AEM Headless](put-it-all-together.md) where you learn how to take your AEM Headless project and prepare it for going live.-->

-Du bör fortsätta din AEM resa utan trassel genom att nästa gång granska dokumentet [How to Go Live with Your Headless Application](go-live.md) där du faktiskt tar ditt AEM Headless-projekt live!
+Du bör fortsätta den AEM resan utan trassel genom att nästa gång du granskar dokumentet [Så här Live med ditt headless-program](go-live.md) där du faktiskt tar ditt AEM Headless-projekt till hands!

 ## Ytterligare resurser {#additional-resources}